matteoferla/MED27_analysis/README.md

 —which it does not.

-Of note is that the MED3 residue 20–27 interaction had to be removed as as these flank a gap (both correspond to residue 14) None of the models have a loop at residue 14.
+Of note is that the MED3 residue 20–27 interaction had to be removed as as these flank a gap (both correspond to residue 14) None of the models have a loop at residue 14 —ITasser 5 has a unstructured loop as opposed to a first helix.
 Whereas the residue 14 on a loop link is consistent with 5U0P_2 two short helices.
 They all have a straight helix in the models.
 Here are the distances of the CA atoms in Å.